Leadership

 ...

-New York City Housing Authority (NYCHA).
-In this capacity, she oversaw the administration of all personnel programs and the staffing of public housing developments, central offices, and all other NYCHA locations with more than 11,000 employees, and also oversaw the agency’s labor relations program.
-Before her time with NYCHA, Kenya served as vice president at HELP/PSI, a health care and social services organization, where she revamped the recruitment and hiring processes and designed and implemented programs in both employee health benefits and employee recognition.
-Kenya has also served as assistant director for benefits and policies at Harlem Children’s Zone, where she provided human resources support to employees at 20 locations across New York City.
-She is currently an adjunct lecturer for the City University of New York, School of Professional Studies and volunteers as a mediator of small claims cases.
-Kenya holds a BA in sociology from Hunter College and graduated summa cum laude with an MS in organizational leadership from Mercy College.
+resources and labor relations at the New York City Housing Authority (NYCHA).
+She was responsible for managing all personnel programs; staffing public housing developments, central offices, and other NYCHA locations with a workforce exceeding 11,000; and supervising the agency's labor relations program.
+Prior to NYCHA, Kenya was the vice president of human resources at Brightpoint Health, where she restructured recruitment and hiring procedures and developed programs for employee health benefits and recognition.
+Additionally, she served as the assistant director for benefits and policies at Harlem Children’s Zone, offering human resources support to employees across 20 locations.
+Kenya has also shared her expertise as an adjunct lecturer at the City University of New York School of Labor and Urban Studies and has mediated relationship and small claims matters.
+She earned her BA in sociology from Hunter College and graduated summa cum laude with an MS in organizational leadership from Mercy College.
+Currently, she is working toward a doctorate in business administration, specializing in industrial and organizational psychology.

 Read More